Uber-OSM/Global/README.md

-# NewDelhi
+# Uber planning to explore and contribute to OpenStreetMap

 # Overview
-Uber sees OSM as a valuable tool and uses it in internal models to help determine time + distance estimates for fare calculation and to optimize driver and rider matching.
-In certain circumstances, we are able to observe that road directionality and turn restrictions are not up-to-date.
-We plan to explore these issues and, where appropriate, submit updates to correct the issue.
-We have selected the Delhi NCR region as the first city for this initiative.
+Uber sees OSM as a valuable tool and uses it in internal models to help determine time + distance estimates for fare calculation.
+In certain circumstances, we are observing that the geometries and its associted attributes are not up-to-date.
+We at Uber are planning to explore and contribute to OpenStreetMap in various places across the globe.

 We do not plan to make any large-scale, machine-generated edits for this project.
-All edits will be made by a small team of individuals based in Palo Alto, California, USA.
+All edits will be made by a team of individuals based in India and USA.
 The team will be using the available data sources in the JOSM tool for their corrections and validations.
-We will share the profiles of our editors on Uber’s OSM page.
-The edits will be made according to the Organized Editing Best Practices and India guidelines.
-In addition, Uber employees based in Delhi will be able to participate in this project by leveraging their local knowledge to help identify data issues.
+We have shared the profiles of our editors on [Data Team page](https://github.com/Uber-OSM/DataTeam).

-For this project, our team will focus on adding and modifying the following OSM features:
+The edits will be made according to the Organized editing best practices and country-specific OSM policies.
+In addition to that, Uber editors are also committed to improve their edits based on feedback from the community and by leveraging local knowledge to help identify data issues and resolution.
+For this project, our team intends to focus on adding and modifying the following OSM features:

-Turn restriction.
+   1. Geometry includes (updation of geometries including alignments, missing road features, Nodes connectivity etc.)
-Directionality.
+   2. Road Network (Road Class, Road Condition, Turn restriction, Directionality etc.)
-Road Geometry.
+   3. Display map features (Building Footprints, Land use etc.)

 Please feel free to reach out to us with feedback, questions, and suggestions at OSM@uber.com.

-We are looking forward to this collaboration.
+We would appreciate your suggestions and cooperations going forward!

 # Edit Guidelines